Britain mourns Queen Elizabeth as Charles becomes king

 World leaders extended condolences and paid tribute to the queen.

 In Canada, where the British monarch is the country’s head of state, Prime Minister Justin Trudeau’s eyes were red with emotion as he saluted her “wisdom, compassion and warmth.”
-In India, once the “jewel in the crown” of the British empire, Prime Minister Narendra Modi tweeted: “She personified dignity and decency in public life.
+Indian Prime Minister Narendra Modi tweeted: “She personified dignity and decency in public life.
 Pained by her demise.”

 U.S. President Joe Biden called her a “stateswoman of unmatched dignity and constancy who deepened the bedrock alliance between the United Kingdom and the United States.”